-The Child Safety Pledge is a project of Jumpstart Labs and was founded by philanthropist and advocate Rochel Leah Bernstein-Deitcher.
-Ms. Bernstein-Deitcher approached Jumpstart in 2015 with a challenge: to devise a strategy that would cause the organized Jewish community to upgrade its protections against child sexual abuse within all youth serving organizations (YSOs).
+The Child Safety Pledge is a project of Jumpstart Labs and was founded by philanthropist and advocate Rochel Leah Bernstein.
+Ms. Bernstein approached Jumpstart in 2015 with a challenge: to devise a strategy that would upgrade protections against child sexual abuse within all youth serving organizations (YSOs).

-Working together, the concept of a funder pledge was developed as the most effective way to create broad-based change across the Jewish community.
-To lay the groundwork for the iniative, the first step was to gather data on the state of risk prevention in Jewish YSOs.
+To lay the groundwork for the initiative, the first step was to gather data on the state of risk prevention in Jewish YSOs.
 Jumpstart partnered with noted sociologist of American Jewry Steven M. Cohen to perform a study on Jewish overnight camps and day schools.
 Working with child sexual abuse prevention expert Shira Berkovits (founder of Sacred Spaces), Jumpstart fielded a survey of camps and schools in partnership with Foundation for Jewish Camp (FJC) and RAVSAK.